Fort Myers Distracted Driving Lawyer

-- Keeping your cell phone out-of-reach while driving, so you aren’t tempted.
+- Keeping your cell phone out-of-reach while driving, so you are not tempted.

 Although any number of things have the potential to be a distraction, Florida’s distracted driving law focuses specifically on cell phone use, particularly targeting texting.

 F.S.
 316.305, Florida’s Ban on Texting While Driving Law specifically prohibits operating a motor vehicle while manually typing or entering multiple letters, numbers, symbols, or other characters into a wireless communication device or while sending or reading data on such a device for purposes of non-voice interpersonal communication.
 This can mean texting but also emailing and instant messaging.

 This provision does not apply to someone who is dialing a phone number, reporting an emergency or receiving messages relating to radio broadcasts, safety-related information (traffic and weather alerts) or navigation.
-It also doesn’t prohibit someone from merely talking on the phone, even though we know that is a major distraction for many drivers.
+It also does not prohibit someone from merely talking on the phone, even though we know that is a major distraction for many drivers.

 The law further stipulates a driver’s cell phone billing records are only admissible in court when the crash results in a death or personal injury.
 (This is important because even if no one is hurt, it skews our data on how frequently distracted driving accidents occur in Florida, which minimizes the scope of the issue.)